Obilarius/AD-Tool/README.md

 ## Getting Started

-Download the Repository and open the .exe
+Download the Release and start the ADTool.exe

 ### Prerequisites